Wolfgang Koch (computer scientist): Scientific focus

 In 2005, Koch founded the annual Sensor Data Fusion – Trends, Solutions, Applications (SDF) event series[9] as a meeting of the fusion community of Germany and neighboring countries, which he also chairs and which has been held annually since 2011 as a peer-reviewed IEEE symposium at the Universitätsclub Bonn and has been a component of the content-related international ISIF-FUSION and IEEE-MFI conferences on several occasions.

+In November 2016, Koch was part of the German-Canadian research team for the Protection and Advanced Surveillance System for the Arctic: Green, Efficient, Secure (PASSAGES) project.
+The project was a co-initiated by the Fraunhofer Institute of Communication, Information Processing and Ergonomics (FKIE) and its goal was to collect data sources found in the Northwest Passage’s climate zones with the help of passive radar technology.